euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 ### Read-only Re-entrancy

-The non-transient storage maintained by the CVP cannot be read while checks are deferred.
-This is to prevent a class of issues known as read-only re-entrancy.
+The non-transient storage maintained by the CVP *can* be read while checks are deferred.
+In particular, this includes the lists of collaterals and controllers registered for a given account.

-By failing reading the collateral and controller sets in a deferral, it prevents external users that may rely on this information to be seeing a view of it in a transient mid-batch state.
+This should not result in "read-only re-entrancy" problems, because each individual operation will leave these lists in a consistent state.
+In particular, for a controller to be released, that controller itself must invoke the release, which typically means the debt has been repaid.

+If an external contract attempted to read the collateral or controller states of an account in order to enforce some policy of its own, then it is possible that a user could defer liquidity in a batch, repay the loan, invoke the external contract, and then re-take the loan.
+In this case the external contract would see the controller as being released.
+However, this same action could be done outside of a deferal by simply taking a flash loan from an external system, rather than using the batch deferal.